wp-plugins/gantry-buddypress/readme.txt

 * Place it in your theme root directory - once plugin will detect these files in your theme directory, it will load them instead of the plugin ones.

 == Changelog ==

+= 1.3 =
+* Added support for the BuddyPress 1.6+ - please note that this update requires a Gantry Framework 1.28+ and theme compatibility fixes described here: http://goo.gl/m6k20

 = 1.2 =
 * Fixed bad plugin path that could occure on certain Multi Site installations